DiegelD/CarND-Behavior-Cloning/README.md

 </figure>
  <p></p>

+Abstract
+---
 **In this project, i learned about deep neural networks and convolutional neural networks to clone driving behavior.
 I train, validate and test the neuronal network model using Keras.**
+An End to End learning approach is used to teach a car to drive a certain circuit via Behavior Cloning.
+First raw image data from three front cameras are used to train a Convolutional Neural Network (CNN) which outputs the direct stringing commands.
+This project is inspired by this Nvidia [paper](https://arxiv.org/pdf/1604.07316.pdf).

 Following files are stored in the repository: